 Linguini with Crab

-This linguini with crab meat is the pasta recipe you never knew you needed.
+This linguini with crab meat pasta recipe is the seafood pasta recipe you never knew you needed.
 The white wine lemon butter sauce tastes amazing with the juicy jumbo lump crab meat and al dente linguini pasta.
-Tossed with fresh herbs, seasonings and a homemade breadcrumb, this recipe is insanely delicious.
+Tossed with fresh herbs, seasonings and toasted panko breadcrumbs, this recipe is hard to resist.
 What’s great is that the entire dish comes together in 30-40 minutes.
-Plus, you only need two pans, making clean up a breeze.

 For this linguini with crab recipe, I used jumbo lump crab meat.
 The jumbo lump works best because you get a huge juicy piece of crab meat in every bite.
 Plus, the jumbo lump has the perfect amount of crab flavor, making this dish insanely delicious.
-I’m not exaggerating, I could have literally finished the entire pan.
+I’m not exaggerating when I say I could have finished off the entire pan.
 This recipe is that good.

-As far as pasta goes, I like using Delallo Foods linguini.
-This recipe is reminiscent of linguini and clams but with a fun crabby twist.
+As far as pasta goes, I like using Delallo Food’s linguini.
+This recipe is reminiscent of linguini and clams but with a fun twist.
 That said, you can use any pasta shape you like.
-I do suggest however that you cook the pasta al dente.
-The pasta will continue to cook in the sauce, so you do not want it to get too mushy.
+I do suggest however, that you cook the pasta al dente.
+The pasta will continue to cook in the sauce, and you do not want it to get mushy.

 Store this pasta in an airtight container in the refrigerator.
 To reheat this dish, simply add a small amount of olive oil to a pan and toss everything together.
-You can also microwave this recipe as well.
+You can also microwave the leftovers as well.

 Linguini with Crab